excsn/fibre/cache/README.md

 # **`Fibre Cache`**

-`fibre_cache` offer best-in-class, high-performance, concurrent, multimode sync/async cache for Rust.
+`fibre-cache` offers a best-in-class, high-performance, concurrent, multimode sync/async cache for Rust.
 It is built from the heart and soul of a Java-turned-Rust engineer to bring the comprehensive, flexible, and ergonomic "it just works" feeling of top-tier Java caches (like Caffeine) to the Rust ecosystem.

 ## Motivation

 The current state of caching in Rust, while offering some excellent high-performance options, often feels specialized and inflexible.
-Caches like `stretto` are brilliant but opinionated, while others lack the rich, general-purpose feature set needed for complex applications.
+Caches can be brilliant but opinionated, while others lack the rich, general-purpose feature set needed for complex applications.

-`fibre_cache` was born from the desire for a cache that is **both incredibly fast and uncompromisingly flexible**.
+`fibre-cache` was born from the desire for a cache that is **both incredibly fast and uncompromisingly flexible**.
 It aims to be the definitive, general-purpose caching library for Rust, providing a complete toolset that feels both powerful to experts and intuitive to newcomers.

 ## Core Philosophy
 *   **No Compromises:** Get the raw speed of a systems language without sacrificing the rich, ergonomic APIs you love.